michaelspatrick/clustercheck/README.md

     Connection closed by foreign host.

 ### Future Enhancements
+There are a few things I would like to do to make the plugin more useful if there is interest in doing so.

 * Add a test to ensure the Galera plugin is enabled
 * Make the port upon which it listens configurable
 * Make sure that the global variables are available to set via the MySQL config file